Embed This Data

 - FDI Inflow:

-Bosnia and Herzegovina’s economic freedom score is 58.4, making its economy the 101st freest in the 2014 Index.
-Its overall score has increased by 1.1 points, reflecting improvements in investment freedom, business freedom, and freedom from corruption.
+Bosnia and Herzegovina’s economic freedom score is 59.0, making its economy the 97th freest in the 2015 Index.
+Its overall score has increased by 0.6 point, with improvements in freedom from corruption, monetary freedom, and labor freedom partially offset by declines in investment freedom and business freedom.
 Bosnia and Herzegovina is ranked 38th out of 43 countries in the Europe region, and its score is below the global and regional averages.

 The 1995 Dayton Agreement ended three years of war in the former Yugoslavia and finalized Bosnia and Herzegovina’s independence.
-The presidency rotates among three elected members every eight months inside a four-year term.
-Under a loose central government, two separate entities exist: the Republika Srpska (Serbian) and the Federation of Bosnia and Herzegovina (Muslim/Croat).
+Two separate entities exist under a loose central government: the Republika Srpska (Serbian) and Federation of Bosnia and Herzegovina (Muslim/Croat).
 The European Union signed a Stabilization and Association Agreement with Bosnia and Herzegovina in 2008.
-Bosnia also received a NATO Membership Action Plan in 2010 and is one of four official candidates to join NATO.
+Bosnia also received a NATO Membership Action Plan in 2010 and is one of four official candidates for NATO membership.
 The country is one of Europe’s poorest.
-Agriculture is inefficient.
-There has been some privatization, but much of the industrial sector is also inefficient.
-Corruption is widespread.
-An institutionally weak central government has made implementation of economic reforms difficult.
+There has been some privatization, but agriculture and industry require modernization.
+Corruption is widespread, and a weak central government makes implementation of economic reforms difficult.
+Violent unrest and protests in February 2014 were fueled in part by rampant youth unemployment.

-Tax policies in Bosnia and Herzegovina vary across governing entities.
-The top individual income and corporate tax rates are 10 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-Overall tax revenue is 38.9 percent of GDP.
-Government expenditures have fallen steadily to 49.2 percent of the domestic economy, and public debt remains below 45 percent of GDP.
+Tax policies in Bosnia and Herzegovina vary depending on the governing entity.
+The top individual and corporate income tax rates are 10 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden reached 38.8 percent of GDP in the most recent year.
+Public expenditures amount to 49.2 percent of domestic output, and public debt is equal to 43 percent of the domestic economy.